Charity no 1161250

 Tyne ARC - Safety Policy

-The policy statement was published in 2018.
-As at October 2025 it is under review, but should remain much as it is now with some updating of officer names, etc. You can download it here as a pdf.
+The short policy statement was published in 2018.
+You can download it here as a pdf.
+Some names may need updating.

 Tyne ARC - Risk Assessment

 Preparation of a risk assessment for rowing activities is an established part of safety work at all clubs sitting under British Rowing (see above).
 Ours is reviewed annually and was last updated on 3 September 2024, downloadable here as a pdf.
-An updated version will be posted here by theend of November 2025.
 The risk assessment feeds in to the preparation and regular review of the club's Safety Rules (see next section) as well as day-to-day operation of the club.

 Tyne ARC - Water Safety Rules